 - 1. Answer mandatory questions - Answer all mandatory questions in the online application form: energy.nsw.gov.au/solar-forapartments - 2.
-Submit the following supporting information via the website: - The 3 quotes for installation of a solar PV system from the SAA and NETCC accredited solar installers, noting the preferred quote.
-The quote must include: the final system design (including the products to be installed), total cost to supply and install the eligible system, the value of small-scale technology certificates (STCs) applied to the project, the location on the building where the system will be installed and any relevant connection details - An assessment of the simple payback period for the proposed solar PV system calculated at the strata level.
-The simple payback period assessment will be based on the total cost to supply and install the eligible system after any STCs have been applied - Evidence that the OC has been authorised to enter into a contract with their preferred PV system supplier and have accepted the final quote for the purchase and installation of the solar PV system on common property.
-This will be evidenced by providing: - a letter signed by 2 owners corporation members from separate individual lots confirming: that a sustainability infrastructure resolution, in the form required by the NSW Government, has been passed
+Submit the following supporting information via the website: - The 2 quotes for installation of a solar PV system from the SAA and NETCC accredited solar installers, noting the preferred quote.
+The quote must include: the final system design (including the products to be installed) (excluding GST), total cost to supply and install the eligible system after STC discounts have been applied, the value of small-scale-technology certificates (STCs) applied to the project, the location on the building where the system will be installed and any relevant connection details. - The total system cost quoted in your application must be the upfront cost, not the financed cost that includes interest repayments.
+SoAR will not fund interest payments for solar PV installation costs.
+If you to take up a financed option for solar PV installation, you are required to pay for any interest payments from the strata capital works fund. - An assessment of the simple payback period for the proposed solar PV system calculated at the strata level.
+The simple payback period assessment will be based on the total cost to supply and install the eligible system after any STCs have been applied

-- o relevant information that shows the proposed solar PV system will share the energy cost savings proportionately with all residents (relative to their individual energy usage), the purchase and installation cost will be shared proportionately with all residents (relative to their share in the strata scheme). - If the building is located within an embedded network and has a contract with a third-party for the sale and supply of electricity to residents, confirmation from the third-party electricity retailer or exempt seller, that the existing contract will not limit the benefits of the solar installation being shared with the residents of the lots - The number of individual lots that will benefit from the solar PV system and a breakdown of the number that are owner-occupied or rented, based on owner-occupier or an owner-investor vote on the sustainability infrastructure resolution. - 3.
+- Evidence that the OC has been authorised to enter into a contract with their preferred PV system supplier and have accepted the final quote for the purchase and installation of the solar PV system on common property.
+This will be evidenced by providing: - a letter signed by 2 owners corporation members from separate individual lots confirming: that a sustainability infrastructure resolution, in the form required by the NSW Government, has been passed - o relevant information that shows the proposed solar PV system will share the energy cost savings proportionately with all residents (relative to their individual energy usage), the purchase and installation cost will be shared proportionately with all residents (relative to their share in the strata scheme). - If the building is located within an embedded network and has a contract with a third-party for the sale and supply of electricity to residents, confirmation from the third-party electricity retailer or exempt seller, that the existing contract will not limit the benefits of the solar installation being shared with the residents of the lots - The number of individual lots that will benefit from the solar PV system and a breakdown of the number that are owner-occupied or rented, based on owner-occupier or an owner-investor vote on the sustainability infrastructure resolution. - 3.
 The Department will then assess the information you have provided.
 You can find further details on the assessment process in section 4 of these guidelines.